What is dwarfism?

 - In the consolidation phase:

-- Then once the bone is solid, the patient will return to the clinic.
+- When the bone is solid, the patient will return to the clinic.

 Second Stage: Second Leg Lengthening at Age 13-14 for Girls and 15-16 for Boys